auronen/Gothic-1-localization/.scripts/body.md

 # Gothic 1 - Localized

-Gothic 1 scripts in all languages hosted on my instance of [weblate](https://weblate.cokoliv.eu/projects/gothic-1/#languages)
+Gothic 1 compiled scripts in all languages hosted on my instance of [weblate](https://weblate.cokoliv.eu/projects/gothic-1/#languages)
-Generated: 03-08-2023

 ## Installation:
 0. Union is strongly recommended (mandatory for utf8 languages)